- Document checklist to apply for the Spouse visa UK

 The English Language requirement

-The Spouse Visa English language requirement is as important to meet as the other criteria.
+The English language requirement is as important to meet as the other criteria.

-In most circumstances, the non-UK foreign spouse will need to pass an English language test that demonstrates that they have adequate knowledge of English in order to live in the country.
+In most circumstances, the non-UK foreign, spouse or partner will need to pass an English language test that demonstrates that they have adequate knowledge of English in order to live in the country.
 This includes speaking, reading, writing and understanding the language.

 There are some circumstances where applicants are exempt which include: